ByMaxAnjos/LCZ4r/README.md

 The development of the **LCZ4r** package is led by [**Dr. Max Anjos**](https://www.researchgate.net/profile/Max-Anjos/research) and supported by a team of researchers:

+With the following contributors:

-- **Dr. Fred Meier**, Chair of Climatology, Institute of Ecology, Technische Universität Berlin.
+- **Dr. Fred Meier**, Chair of Climatology, Institute of Ecology, Technische Universität Berlin (fred.meier@tu-berlin.de).
-- **Dr. Francisco Castelhano**, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.
+- **Dr. Francisco Castelhano**, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil (fjcastelhano@gmail.com).
-- **Dayvid Carlos de Medeiros**, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.
+- **Dayvid Carlos de Medeiros**, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil (Dayvid.medeiros.123@ufrn.edu.br).
-- **Antônio Campos Neto**, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.
+- **Antônio Campos Neto**, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Braziln (antoniocamposneto9@gmail.com).
+- **José Felipe da Costa Neto**, Department of Geography, Federal University of Rio Grande do Norte, Braziln (jose.felipe.124@ufrn.edu.br).

 ---